gripped/Logitech-wheel-ebuilds/README.md

 * G920 Driving Force Racing Wheel

-All built on my system in a clean stage 3 chroot so fingers crossed.
+All were built on my system in clean stage 3 chroot's so dependacies should be covered.

 I might make an overlay in future but an easy way to emerge these ebuilds is to create a local repo as detailed here https://wiki.gentoo.org/wiki/Handbook:AMD64/Portage/CustomTree#Defining_a_custom_repository